geospaitial-lab/aviary/docs/how_to_guides/api/how_to_use_the_bounding_box.md

 ---

-You can shrink the bounding box with the [`buffer`](../../api_reference/bounding_box.md#aviary.BoundingBox.buffer) method.
+You can also shrink the bounding box with the [`buffer`](../../api_reference/bounding_box.md#aviary.BoundingBox.buffer) method.

 ``` python